Placements during the COVID-19 pandemic

 - Hold a valid Victorian Working with Children Check and list the University as an organisation that engages you in child-related work

-- Obtain an appropriate Australian nationally coordinated criminal history check ("police check") at least once annually
+- Obtain an appropriate Australian nationally coordinated criminal history check ("police check")

 - Provide evidence of your comprehensive overseas police record (if applicable) at the beginning of your course